MDAnalysis/UserGuide/doc/source/formats/reference/pdb.rst

     - **COMPND** (:attr:`Universe.trajectory.compound`)
     - **REMARK** (:attr:`Universe.trajectory.remarks`)

 All other lines are ignored.
 Multi-`MODEL`_ PDB files are read as trajectories with a default timestep of 1 ps.
+Currently, MDAnalysis `cannot read multi-model PDB files written by VMD`_, as VMD uses the keyword "END" to separate models instead of "MODEL"/"ENDMDL" keywords.

+.. _`cannot read multi-model PDB files written by VMD`: https://github.com/MDAnalysis/mdanalysis/issues/1133

 .. important::